 Heather Casey, a Wilkes County resident and employee of Blue Cross and Blue Shield of North Carolina (Blue Cross NC), met Lyall in 2021 and has become a regular volunteer at WRR events.
 She’s also served as the connector between WRR and Blue Cross NC, finding ways for the organizations to work together to improve the health of their shared community.

 In 2022, WRR participated in Blue Cross NC’s Extra Miles Tour (EMT).
 This statewide listening tour enables company leaders to meet with local organizations and hear firsthand about the challenges they face in order to find meaningful ways to support.
-During the EMT stop in Wilkes, Lyall was able to shed more light on the addiction issues plaguing Wilkes County, and the impact her organization is making.
+During the EMT stop in Wilkes County, Lyall was able to shed more light on the addiction issues plaguing the county, and the impact her organization is making.

 “In rural communities, there’s this unique way of weaving people together to help them find their place in the work.
 I learned that if you want to go fast, go alone and if you want to go far, go together.”
 Lyall chose the latter.